 Deckard later drives through the Second Street tunnel.
 Completed in 1924, its glazed ceramic lining reflects his lights, generating a vast halo that keeps pace with the vehicle.
 The tunnel went on to appear in several films including The Terminator, made two years after Blade Runner.

-The beautiful late nineteenth century Bradbury Building had already featured in several films, and would go on to appear in many more.
+The beautiful late nineteenth century Bradbury Building had already featured in several films, as I explore in this piece, and would go on to appear in many more.
 Its magnificent atrium is of buff and glazed brick and is covered with an iron and glass roof.
 Tiled stairs and a wonderful scrolled iron lift tower give access to the office floors, whose galleries onto the atrium have highly-worked wrought iron railings.
 Shot at night, in smoke, lanced by light beams as from a hovering advertising blimp and with its floors wetted and dirtied, a dilapidated Bradbury became the lobby of the block that holds J.F.
 Sebastian’s apartment.
 Originally conceived as the former presidential suite of the echoing building, its crumbling architecture became a metaphor for its sole, rapidly-aging tenant in the same manner as Leon’s pathetic hotel room, Tyrell’s chilling office and Deckard’s defensive apartment.

 This last was built on a sound stage as a five-walled set, that is, one with a ceiling.
 This is unusual in film-making as sets are normally left open to ease access for lighting, microphones and cameras but Scott had done the same with the Nostromo interiors in Alien to give a sense of reality and claustrophobia.
 The apartment’s distinctively-styled, rough-textured walls, however, were the invention not of a set designer or artist but, indirectly, one of the world’s greatest architects.